-“Oi have a puppy, but he’s not a re-al one, he’s in me bag,” announced the little blonde girl with the beginning to unravel pigtails from the other side of the track at the railway station.
-Her flat Dublin tones, cute high-pitched voice and natural zest immediately engaged.
+“Oi have a puppy, but he’s not a re-al one, he’s in me bag,” the little blonde girl with the beginning to unravel pigtails shouted across from the platform across the track at our little railway station.

-Wearing a soft pink rain-jacket with Disney princesses on it and leggings of an approximately matching pink, and leaning against one of the dark grey pillars supporting the scalloped canopy of the platform roof, she was pointing towards the little pull-along her smiling young dad was holding about 10 yards to her left.
-He was smoking a roll-up.
+Wearing a well-worn soft pink rain-jacket with Disney princesses on it and leggings of an approximately matching shade, and leaning against one of the dark grey pillars supporting the scalloped canopy of the platform roof, she was pointing towards the little soft pink pull-along case her bashful Dad was holding about 10 yards to her left.

-There must have been 20 of us on our side, but the girl, who looked and sounded about five, only had eyes for the slim dark-skinned lady in the olive-green waxed jacket and matching fisherman’s hat pulled down against the drizzling rain, and her neatly dressed little boy, with his neat navy blue jacket buttened all the way up.
+The girl, who looked and sounded about five, only had eyes for the slim dark-skinned lady in the olive-green waxed jacket and matching fisherman’s hat pulled down against the drizzling rain, and her expensively dressed little boy, with his perfect navy blue jacket buttoned all the way up.

 The tousle-haired boy with the big dark eyes looked similar in age to the Disney princess from the other side of the tracks.

 I had noticed the woman and her boy, and her whispered curt curtailment of his efforts to drift away from their spot just inside the yellow line and explore.

 This serious-looking woman, tall, slim and maybe in her late thirties, could not ignore the cherubic charms of the Disney princess.

 “What’s his name?” she asked with convincing interest.